 Meet the Team

 Salmon Coast currently employs several full-time staff, along with seasonal and temporary employees throughout the year.
-We are guided by a volunteer Board of Directors, made up of Salmon Coast alumnus.
+We are guided by a volunteer Board of Directors, made up of Salmon Coast alumni.

 Staff